Operation Dragoon: Opposing forces

 Opposing the Allies was the German Army Group G (Heeresgruppe G).
 Although nominally an army group, Army Group G had at the time of the invasion only one army under its command: the 19th Army, led by Friedrich Wiese.
-As southern France had never been important to German planning, their forces there had been stripped of nearly all their valuable units and equipment over the course of the war.
+As Southern France had never been important to German planning, their forces there had been stripped of nearly all their valuable units and equipment over the course of the war.
 Due to the Allied threat in Normandy, Army Group G's units were continuously sent north until the Dragoon landings.
 The remaining 11 divisions were understrength and only one panzer division was left, the 11th.
 In early August, the 11th Panzer Division had sent one of its two panzer battalions to Normandy shortly before the landing.

 The troops were positioned thinly along the French coast, with an average of 90 km per division.
 Generally, the troops of the German divisions were only second- and third-rate.
 This meant that over the course of the war, the divisions were thinned out and soldiers were replaced with wounded old veterans and Volksdeutsche from Poland and Czechoslovakia.
 Numerous units were also replaced by Ostlegionen and Ostbataillone.
 These units were volunteers from Eastern Europe, mainly the Soviet Union, and had a generally low fighting morale.
 The equipment of those troops was in poor shape, consisting of old weapons from various nations, with French, Polish, Soviet, Italian and Czech guns, artillery, and mortars.
 Four of the German divisions were designated as "static", which meant that they were stripped of all of their mobile capabilities and unable to move from their positions.
 The only potent unit inside Army Group G was the 11th Panzer Division, which was commanded by Wend von Wietersheim.

 The German chain of command was overly complex, with parallel chains for the occupation forces, the land forces, the Luftwaffe and the Kriegsmarine.
 The Luftwaffe, with 200 aircraft, and the Kriegsmarine, with 45 small ships, played a negligible role in the operation.
 The German defense was aided by extensive coastal artillery placements which had been constructed in the years before the landing.
 After the Fall of France, the Vichy French regime greatly improved the coastal defenses to appease the Germans.
-Along the coast, about 75 coastal guns of heavy and medium caliber were placed.
+Along the coast, about 75 coastal guns of heavy and medium calibers were emplaced.
 Toulon was protected by a complex of heavy 340 mm gun artillery batteries in mounted turrets.
 After their military take-over in November 1942, the Germans improved the coastal defense further by repairing damaged and outdated turrets, as well as moving in additional guns.
 This included the 340 mm guns taken from the dismantled French battleship Provence.